-Amy Lamontagne is the executive director of Life Care Center of Nashoba Valley.
-Prior to March 28, 2020, her only concern was managing a well-respected skilled nursing home, her first assignment as an ED.
-At the 15 Life Care facilities in Massachusetts, high levels of service were being delivered on a daily basis for residents and patients.
+Prior to March 28, 2020, the executive director at Life Care Center of Nashoba Valley was only concerned with one thing: managing a well-respected skilled nursing home.
+It was the same for executive directors at all 15 Life Care facilities in Massachusetts, where high levels of service were being delivered on a daily basis for residents and patients.

 Then, on March 28, COVID-19 came to Nashoba Valley.
 It was not the first facility in Massachusetts to have a resident test positive for the lethal virus, but, over the next two months, it would be the focal point for the local and national media as COVID-19 raged through the state and all of the Northeast.